thewatermethod/dont-dream/content/adventures/gobbos.md

 - A very old folio copy of the complete poems of Christina Rosetti
 - A birdcage full of the skeletons of small dead birds
-- A futuristic looking heat lamp that seems very out of place given the
+- A futuristic looking heat lamp that seems very out of place given the age of all other appliances
 - A crate full of straw
 - A scroll written in Chinese
 - A locked room, which appears to be a perfectly preserved child’s room from the 1950’s.